 Why does a wine fridge have ice build-up?

 Ice build up in a wine fridge can be an incredibly frustrating problem that can quickly ruin a perfectly good bottle of wine.
-Its important to understand why this happens in order to prevent it from happening in the future.
+It’s important to understand why this happens in order to prevent it from happening in the future.

 The first reason why ice builds up in a wine fridge is common is due to opening and shutting the doors too often.
 This lets moisture into the wine cabinet and then ice begins to form, usually on the back wall.
 This can then a cause of cycle of continued ice build up as you continue checking on your fridge, opening and closing the door often to check, that causes more ice to build up.
 If you’re at this stage, skip straight down to the section about defrosting your wine fridge.